cert-manager/website/content/careers/marketing-intern.md

 We are looking for a paid Marketing/PR intern to work with us over the summer in our London office.
 Reporting to our Head of Growth, you will work within our commercial team to help achieve some of our key marketing initiatives, and to increase brand awareness and share of voice in the market.
 This will be an opportunity for the successful candidate to show their marketing flair by being responsible for full campaigns to generate sales pipeline.

+You can [read more](https://blog.jetstack.io/blog/commercial-day-in-life/) about life in the commercial team on our blog.

 #### Main tasks and duties

 * Use data to track and produce reports showing growth and engagement through different marketing channels (including social media, email etc.)